Acquisitions in focus at Starbucks' investor meeting

 Food has long been a weak link at Starbucks, which previously said it would have La Boulange products in 2,500 of its company-operated U.S. shops beginning this spring.

-Starbucks will be tighter-lipped when it comes to Teavana Holdings TEA.N, since it has yet to close its $620 million purchase of the 300-store chain, which sells loose-leaf, exotic teas.
+Starbucks will be tighter-lipped when it comes to Teavana Holdings, since it has yet to close its $620 million purchase of the 300-store chain, which sells loose-leaf, exotic teas.

 Starbucks already said it plans to add "tea bars" to existing Teavana stores.
 The goal is to replicate the success it had adding coffee drinks to the menu at its early Starbucks stores, which sold whole bean coffee.